Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 In this exercise, you will configure the three environments to use BCDR technologies found in Azure.
 Each environment has unique configurations that must be completed to ensure their availability in the event of a disaster.

 >**Note**: Make sure prior to starting each task that the deployment that you started in Exercise 1 has completed for each as you come to that task.
-This can be determined, but reviewing the deployments for each Resource group in the Azure portal.
+This can be determined by reviewing the deployments for each Resource group in the Azure portal.
 If it says Succeeded, then you can begin the task.

 ### Task 1: Configure on-premises to Azure IaaS failover for migration